 Laurel groaned, and passed Isobel her wand back.

 Isobel was glad for having dropped off her essay when she did, because Quirrel invited her in for tea, as she’d hoped.
 Her mind was on fire with new ideas, and she found her discussions with the Defense professor immensely rewarding.

 “Obviously, it’s very crude magic,” said Isobel, an exciting concept almost fully formed.
 “But I think with some research and experimentation, wizards could absolutely free-fly.”

 They had been discussing the possibility of flight, unassisted by broomsticks or carpets.
 The most serious issue with any theoretical model was landing: the impact would break your ankles.

 “Suppose you just s-sort of,” Quirrel mused.
 “Just, p-patch it up after.”

-“Well like I said, the magic that can create controlled hovering is a far way off from flying, and it would need a lot of rethinking, during which time someone could surely solve the landing issue,” Isobel pointed out.
+“Well like I said," she went on.
+"The magic that can create controlled hovering is a far way off from flying, and it would need a lot of rethinking, during which time someone could surely solve the landing issue."

 “Fascinating,” he whispered again, gripping his tea in both hands.
 “Dear m-me, look at the time.
 I regret to say I might have kept you past curfew.”

 Isobel glanced at the clock, and realized that her professor was right.

 “Shall I walk you back to Ravenclaw T-Tower then?” he offered.
 “It would be a p-pity if you got detention on m-my account.”